cwcyau/healthdatascienceacademy/README.md

 Access to advanced Health Data Science training in the UK is patchy.

-There are elements of excellence, such as Centres for Doctoral Training, but access to this type of training is often restricted to a limited number of individuals.
-While there are an increasing variety of training programmes offered by academic institutions and commercial organisations, awareness of these training opportunities can be limited, potentially costly and quality assurance maybe lacking.
-Delivery models may also be unsuitable for certain groups of potential learners (e..g. individuals with caring responsibilities, returning to work, etc).
+While training in certain entry-level topics is abundant and often highly duplicated, there is often little or no training available in other critical specialisms.
+Catering to such needs is challenging as the small audiences means financial viability is difficult to achieve.

-Training in certain entry-level topics is highly duplicated (e.g. Introduction to Deep Learning) whilst there is little or no training available in other critical specialist subjects (e.g. Healthcare Requirements Engineering).
-The lack of scale means financial viability is difficult to achieve for training in certain specialisms or topic areas.
+There are elements of excellence, such as Centres for Doctoral Training, but access to this type of training is limited to a relatively small number of individuals.
+Alternative training opportunities may be potentially costly, lack quality assurance and use delivery models that may be unsuitable for certain groups of potential learners (e..g. individuals with caring responsibilities, returning to work, etc).

 Furthermore, for those who are thinking about entering health data science from another discipline, where do you start if you already have considerable expertise and experience in relevant areas?
 Does someone with a PhD in Theoretical Physics, who can already do highly advanced mathematics, need to go back to do a Masters degree in Health Data Science?
 Can a potential employer afford to invest in the time and cost for someone like this to *“learn on the job”*?